Aditya-Ranjan97/virtual_mouse/README.md

 # virtual_mouse
-Here I have prepared a virtual mouse using computer vision which will work only for moving of mouse and clicking of mouse
+Here I have prepared a virtual mouse using computer vision with hand tracking system.which will help for moving of mouse and clicking of mouse using index and middle fingures.

 Libraries used:-